Aleks-Ada/advanced-programming-2/README.md

 The game must also include a computer player for single-player gameplay.

-Furthermore, players must be able to place ship_types, have ship_types auto-placed, target specific locations on the board, see hits and misses, support a turn-based play system, and (for merit and distinction) support the "salvo" game mode (where each ship can fire a
+Furthermore, players must be able to place ships, have ships auto-placed, target specific locations on the board, see hits and misses, support a turn-based play system, and (for merit and distinction) support the "salvo" game mode (where each ship can fire a